It’s hard to believe your homeschooler is now in high school and that they need a high school transcript!

 The Importance of a High School Transcript

 Most colleges now require a high school transcript from homeschooled students.
-Even if your student is not college-bound, creating a complete high school transcript is important for employer screening, joining the military, good driver insurance discounts, and eliminating the need for a GED to prove high school education.
+Even if your student is not college-bound, creating a complete high school transcript is important for employer screening, joining the military, good driver insurance discounts, and eliminating the need for a GED to prove a high school education.

-Keeping track of information needed for a complete transcript can be a challenge, especially if you wait until your student’s senior year and try to wing it.
+Keeping track of the information needed for a complete transcript can be a challenge, especially if you wait until your student’s senior year and try to wing it.
 Starting in 9th grade, begin preparing a transcript as your student progresses, keeping accurate records of books read and curriculum used in each course along with a brief description of each course and your student’s grades.
-The courses your homeschooler completes should be aptly named like courses offered in accredited public and private schools in order to standardize the learning requirement: Biology, Algebra, English 1, etc.
+The courses your homeschooler completes should be aptly named like courses offered in accredited public and private schools to standardize the learning requirement: Biology, Algebra, English 1, etc.

 What About Nonacademic Courses?

 Some courses that can count for high school credit may fall under the category of “life skills”: woodworking or shop, gardening, nutrition, cooking or culinary, computer, and auto mechanics.
-Anyone looking at the transcript should be able to easily recognize the course as a legitimate high school level course and have some idea of what was taught.
+Anyone looking at the transcript should be able to easily recognize the course as a legitimate high school-level course and have some idea of what was taught.
 Hence, a short course description is necessary.
 Check online with public and private accredited high schools to see what is taught in accepted standardized courses such as home economics or child development.
 Then, see what skills your student has learned that would qualify for legitimate high school courses.
 If you did not use a curriculum, select a few books that apply, have your student read them, and then list these on the transcript in your brief course description.

 Colleges require certain college prep courses, but the rest are usually considered “electives.”
 Contact colleges to see what they require.
 The earlier you contact them, the better because some colleges and universities have different requirements for homeschooled students.